lyz-code/blue-book/docs/coding/python/python_project_template/python_docker.md

 ENTRYPOINT ["/opt/venv/bin/myapp"]
 ```

-Once the application Docker is built, if we need to use it with MariaDB or with
+If we need to use it with MariaDB or with Redis, the easiest way is to use
-Redis.
-The easiest way is to use `docker-compose`.
+`docker-compose`.

 ```yaml
 version: '3.8'